aml-workshops/intro-workshop/README.md

 # Azure Machine Learning Introduction
-An introductory workshop for Azure Machine Learning - this workshop will focus on leveraging a BERT model for an NLP Classification task.
+An introductory workshop for Azure Machine Learning - this workshop will focus on an introductory, tabular dataset.
+On day 2, we'll quickly demo a larger, semi-structured dataset with Deep Learning.

 This workshop assumes your AML Workspace has been setup using the [AML-Workshops/setup repo](https://github.com/aml-workshops/setup)